2016–17 Tampa Bay Lightning season: June

 On June 24, 2016, the Lightning announced the re-signing of defenseman Luke Witkowski to a one-year, two-way contract.
 Witkowski played in four regular season games.
 Witkowski also made his Stanley Cup playoff debut, where he appeared in two games during the second round against the New York Islanders.
 Witkowski has played in 20 career NHL games, all with the Lightning over the past two seasons.
 He has also played in 199 career games in the American Hockey League (AHL), all with the Syracuse Crunch.
 The Lightning next announced it had signed J. T. Brown to a two-year contract extension.
 Brown played in 78 regular season games during the past season, recording 8 goals and 22 points.
 Brown was tied for third on the team with a +16 rating.
 Brown set career bests in games played, goals, points, plus/minus and penalty minutes last season.
 He also appeared in nine Stanley Cup playoff games, recording two assists and two penalty minutes.
 Brown has skated in 198 career NHL games, all with the Lightning over four seasons, registering 15 goals and 51 points.
 He also has skated in 37 playoff games, recording a goal and six points.
 In addition, the Lightning also announced the re-signing of Cedric Paquette to a two-year contract extension.
 Paquette appeared in 56 games with the team last season, registering 6 goals, 11 points and 51 penalty minutes.
 His 51 penalty minutes were good for fourth on the team during the regular season.
 He was also one of five Lightning players to score a shorthanded goal last season.
 Paquette also played in 17 Stanley Cup playoff games with the team, posting one assist and 24 penalty minutes.
 Paquette has played in 122 NHL games, all with the Lightning, over the past three seasons.
 During that span, he has recorded 18 goals and 31 points to go along with 102 penalty minutes.

-On June 25, 2016, the Lightning traded Anthony DeAngelo to the Arizona Coyotes during the 2016 NHL entry draft.
+On June 25, 2016, the Lightning traded Tony DeAngelo to the Arizona Coyotes during the 2016 NHL entry draft.
 The Lightning acquired the 37th overall pick as a result of the trade.
 The Lightning used the pick to select defenseman Libor Hajek, whom the team considered to be a first-round talent.
 DeAngelo struggled to adjust during his first professional season with Syracuse.
 He was a –18 and a healthy scratch eight times during the season.
 DeAngelo's father, Lou, declined to say if he had requested a trade.